mojolists/mojolists.github.io/_posts/musicreviews/2013-07-29-voo-davis-vicious-things.markdown

 ---
 layout: post
-title:  "Voo Davis - *Vicious Things*"
+title:  "Voo Davis - Vicious Things"
 date: 2020-03-11 13:32:20 +0300
 categories: music reviews
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)